qiwi/MaterialTextView/README.md

 <img src="material.gif"/>

 ## Description
 This is QIWI's implementation of text field/view according to Material Design.
-It doesn't have performance issues and it supports both single- and multiline modes.
-Also, it supports formattable input with masks since it uses [FormattableTextView](https://github.com/qiwi/FormattableTextView).
+It supports formattable input with masks since it uses [FormattableTextView](https://github.com/qiwi/FormattableTextView).

 This component uses MVVM pattern and it is highly customizable via styles in real time.
 You can check user input for validity manually by firing viewModel's `validate()` method (it checks the text according to `actionValidator` property) or automatically during user's input by setting `inputValidator` property.